Fiserv/reporting/docs/APIs/hmac-authentication.md

+## How to get Keys and Secret?

+- If client is interested in receiving a Key and Secret to test our APIs or having any questions or concerns regarding the process, please reach out to your Relationship Manager

 # Generate HMAC Authentication

 > To ensure data integrity, prevent replay attacks, and eliminate stale requests, Authentication is required as part of the Header.